Car Accident FAQ

 Sometimes.
 Depending on the circumstances of your accident, a lawsuit might be the most effective way to obtain the compensation you rightfully deserve after your accident.
 However, every accident is different.
 That’s why it’s important to carefully review all the legal options available to you before deciding which approach to take after your crash.
 We can help you review all your options, then work with you to help you obtain the money you rightfully deserve after your accident.

-Auto accident investigations are extremely important to your personal injury case.
-When you've been in an auto accident that caused significant injuries, one of the most important things you can do on your own behalf is speak with the Maryland auto accident attorneys at The Law Offices of Stuart L. Plotnick.
-However, it's important you do this quickly.
+Car accident investigations are extremely important to your personal injury case.
+When you’ve been in an auto accident that caused significant injuries, one of the most important things you can do on your own behalf is speak with car accident attorney Stuart L. Plotnick.
+However, it’s important you do this quickly.

 At the most basic level, your success is about facts and evidence.
-It's about presenting a case and having the facts to back up what you're saying.
-And the only way to reliably acquire the needed facts is to launch an effective, professional investigation.
+It’s about presenting a case and having the facts to back up what you’re saying.
+And the only way to reliably acquire the needed facts is to launch an effective, professional, and thorough investigation.
 We know what to look for!

 In the case of a car accident or any wreck involving a motor vehicle, this means swiftly moving to gather all relevant evidence that will shed light on the reality of your accident.
-Our Upper Marlboro Maryland auto accident lawyers will:
+Our auto accident and legal team will:

 - Closely examine all physical evidence, damage to the vehicles, photos of the scene, including skid marks on the road, damage to surrounding property and scenery and vehicular damage.
 Photos on the injuries at the time are so important because these will heal and become much harder to explain to the insurance company or the jury.